 It is known that focusing of light by a gravitating point mass leads to caustic focal structures and that a geometrical optics treatment gives an infinite gain of the focused radiation on the optical axis [11].
 The optical axis is the line connecting the source, lens and observer; we are interested in the case where the source is behind the lens and there is an observer at the caustic crossing.
-In a wave optics treatment the gain on the caustic is not infinite but very large as was shown by Bliokh and Minakov (1975) [12].
-We want to emphasize the observable amplification at the caustic crossing, thus some elaboration of the calculation is in order, below is a sketch of the derivation.
+In a wave optics treatment, the gain on the caustic is not infinite but very large as was shown by Bliokh and Minakov (1975) [12].
+We want to emphasize the observable amplification at the caustic crossing, thus some elaboration of the calculation is in order.
+Given here is a sketch of the derivation.

 Gain is defined as the ratio of the scattered flux per unit solid angle (at a large distance from the scattering center) to incident radiation flux.
 The proper calculation of the gain on the optical axis must take diffraction into account.
-This can be done in two ways solving the wave equation as a scattering problem for the scalar case with the proper boundary conditions [13] or using the Fresnel-Kirchhoff phase integral [11].
+This can be done in two ways - by solving the wave equation as a scattering problem for the scalar case with the proper boundary conditions [13], or by using the Fresnel-Kirchhoff phase integral [11].
 Take the case of solving the wave equation.
-The space-time of a black hole to be described by the Schwarzschild metric [11], where r, $\theta$ and $\phi$ are spherical coordinates and t is the coordinate time, with M the mass of the black hole if G and c are gravitational constant and c the speed of light then is the Schwarzschild radius.
+The space-time of a black hole can be described by the Schwarzschild metric [11] in Eq.
+(1) above, where r, θ and φ are spherical coordinates and t is the coordinate time, with M the mass of the black hole.
+If G is a gravitational constant and c the speed of light, then is the Schwarzschild radius.